strongqa/docs.howitzer-framework.io/README.md

 ### Models

-Model is special class which allows to communicate with single REST api endpoint.
-It wraps low level http connection, request building and response parsing.
+Model is a special class which allows communication with single REST api endpoint.
+It wraps low-level http connection, building request and response parsing.
 To implement a custom model, override the following methods:
 - `Base.find`
 - `Base.where`